 The Regional Ministers travel widely to develop strong links with local churches and ministers.
 As well as offering pastoral support, advice, preaching, teaching and training, they also encourage fresh vision and networking.
 They offer too spiritual leadership, inspiration and prophetic insights.

-Chris Knight (Treasurer) Judith Miller (Moderator of Board of Trustees)
+Eddy Rye (Treasurer) Rev Duncan MacLean (Moderator of Board of Trustees)

-Although the treasurer and the moderator aren't officially staff members, they give a huge amount to the Association, and we like to include them in our staff.
+Although Eddy and Duncan aren't officially staff members they give a huge amount to the Association and we like to include them in our staff.

 Contact Details